mullroy/mullroy/README.md

 only show entries related to this address.
 You can further filter it down by settting the filter from 'All' to 'To yourself'.
 This will ensure that you only see the transactions posted by me.
 On each transaction with the
 type: <i>Internal with Memo</i> you can right click and select 'Show Memo' to view the message.<br>
-If you'd like, you can send me a message by making a small payment, like 0.1mArrr to this address.
-Include your message in the memo field of the transaction.<br>
 <b>Note:</b> Even though the Pirate blockchain is private, everybody with this viewing key will be able to view
 and read all the memos of all the transactions associated with this address.
 - <img src="pirate.png" width="18" height=18 title="Pirate logo"> <b>Preorders</b><br>